DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 You get a zero, which is reasonable to regard as a valid sum of an empty subset of numbers.

 Next let's imagine our striking out is multiplying by zero and keeping a number in the sum is multiplying by one.

 Hey, a binary linear combination!

-No need to call the lifeguards, the water is to shallow to drown:
+No need to call the lifeguards, the water is too shallow to drown:

 a<sub>0</sub>n<sub>0</sub> + a<sub>1</sub>n<sub>1</sub> + a<sub>2</sub>n<sub>2</sub> + ... + a<sub>N</sub>n<sub>N</sub>